cidgoh/geem/README.md

 ___________

 ### Ontology Term Fetch
-We also now have a **utilities/ontofetch.py** script which will process a given OBOFoundry RDF/XML-formatted ontology (by local file reference or by URI address) into json and tabular data output.
+We also now have a **scripts/ontofetch.py** script which will process a given OBOFoundry RDF/XML-formatted ontology (by local file reference or by URI address) into json and tabular data output.
 Assuming that the ontology's terms are positioned under owl:Thing, this script fetches term id, parent_id, label, definition, deprecated status, term replaced_by id (if any), and a number of other fields, for use in software applications and databases.
 It is a good place to start to see what an ontology provides in a basic flat format, outside of the context of an ontology editor or RDF/XML text file.
+A discussion piece on basic ontology-driven vocabulary-software is available at: https://docs.google.com/document/d/1H8ch2PX-YzCw1IYv5gXPqA-Qqjc9jb_WggzzpaskkjU/edit?usp=sharing

 ## Creating a Development Server